Concert pitch: Pre-19th century

-The frequencies referred to here are based on modern measurements and would not have been precisely known to musicians of the day.
-Although Mersenne had made a rough determination of sound frequencies as early as the 17th century, such measurements did not become scientifically accurate until the 19th century, beginning with the work of German physicist Johann Scheibler in the 1830s.
-Frequency is measured in cycles per second (CPS).
-During the 20th century this term was gradually replaced by hertz (Hz) in honor of Heinrich Hertz.

 Pitch inflation

 When instrumental music has risen in prominence (relative to vocal music), there has been a consistent tendency for pitch standards to rise.
 This led to reform efforts on at least two occasions.
 At the beginning of the 17th century, Michael Praetorius reported in his encyclopedic Syntagma musicum that pitch levels had become so high that singers were experiencing severe throat strain and lutenists and viol players were complaining of snapped strings.
 The standard voice ranges he cites show that the pitch level of his time, at least in the part of Germany where he lived, was at least a minor third higher than today's.
 Solutions to this problem were sporadic and local, but generally involved the establishment of separate standards for voice and organ (Chorton) and for chamber ensembles (Kammerton).
 Where the two were combined, as for example in a cantata, the singers and instrumentalists might use music written in different keys.
 This kept pitch inflation at bay for some two centuries.